 This interface is implemented by the Visual Studio Tools for Office runtime.
 It is not intended to be implemented in your code.
 For more information, see Visual Studio Tools for Office Runtime Overview.

-This documentation describes the version of this type that is used in Office projects that target the .NET Framework 4 and the .NET Framework 4.5.
+This documentation describes the version of this type that is used in Office projects that target the .NET Framework 4 or later.
 In projects that target the .NET Framework 3.5, this type might have different members and the code examples provided for this type might not work.
 For documentation about this type in projects that target the .NET Framework 3.5, see the following reference section in the Visual Studio 2008 documentation: http://go.microsoft.com/fwlink/?LinkId=160658.